 As your program moves forward, pull utilization reports to see how employees are engaged with current initiatives.
 I also often advise clients to look at medical claims to gather quantitative data that can help steer future programming.

-3. Cohesive Wellness Teams
+3. Create Cohesive Wellness Teams

 Crafting an operating plan is also hugely important to establish a solid foundation for a sustainable program.
 Having clearly defined roles and goals ties everything together to make it a more cohesive effort.
 Once all of the logistics are in place, hold a kick-off meeting to solidify the team, legitimize the group, and celebrate everyone’s hard work.

-4. Get Employees Engaged
+4. Keep Employees Engaged

 As I mentioned before, wellness is holistic and you should bucket different types of events.
 For example, you could brand a lunch and learn seminar as an “education” event.
 Alternatively, one of my clients did a sleep health seminar where employees who attended were entered into a pillow raffle.
 This was a huge success and ultimately developed into a regular sleep counseling program where an expert would check in with employees.
 As a result, the organization saw a major increase in sleep health and productivity across the office.